 Business insurance can seem quite costly at first, but protecting your commercial interests from known risks is a must.
 There are ways you can avoid paying more than you should for business insurance, however, including:

-- Work with an insurance agent experienced in business insurance policies who can compare rates from several sources.
+- Work with an insurance agent who is experienced in business insurance policies and can compare rates from several sources.

 - Increase your deductibles; you take on a bit more financial risk in the event of a claim, but pay lower premiums.

 - Request discounts based on safety measures you have implemented.
 If you drug-screen your employees or institute safety and emergency plans, you may find discounts on your insurance premium quotes.

 - Bundle your insurance plans together under one insurance company whenever possible.